Medlar is a fruit tree that has long been forgotten but deserves to be rediscovered!

 - This type of tree adapts to most kinds of soil, as long as it drains well and isn’t too heavy.

-- A blend of planting soil mix and garden soil is perfectly suited for planting medlar.
+- A blend of planting soil mix and garden soil is perfect for planting medlar.

-- Regular watering over the first year after planting is recommended.
+- Regular watering over the first year after planting is applicable.